hm90121/0miner/README.md

 ## Step 2.
 Set up the 0chain componets in k8s:

-Clone the kubernetes repository and change the directory to 0chain_setup and run the below commands to setup the 0chain components.
-There are some predefined configs as well in utility/config/ directory make the changes in them if you don't want to create the new json from scratch.
+Clone this repository and change the directory to 0chain_setup and run the commands below to set up 0chain components.
+There are some default configs in utility/config/ directory.
+Make appropriate changes if you don't want to create the new json from scratch.

 ```bash
 git clone https://github.com/0chain/0miner.git